Russian Research Center Studies

 Published amid the unraveling of the second Yugoslavia, The Contested Country lays bare the roots of the idea of Yugoslav unity—its conflict with the Croatian and Serbian national ideologies and its peculiar alliance with liberal and progressive, especially Communist, ideologies.

 The Soviet Social Contract and Why It Failed: Welfare Policy and Workers’ Politics from Brezhnev to Yeltsin

-As their woefully backward economy continues to crumble, much of the Soviet population remains indifferent, if not downright hostile, to the idea of reform.
-This phenomenon, so different from the Solidarity movement in Poland or the velvet revolution in Czechoslovakia, has been explained in terms of a “social contract”—a tacit agreement between the post-Stalin regime and the working class whereby the state provided economic and social security in return for the workers’ political compliance.
+Much of the Soviet population remains indifferent, if not downright hostile, to the idea of reform.
+This phenomenon, so different from the Solidarity movement in Poland or the Velvet Revolution in Czechoslovakia, has been explained in terms of a “social contract”—a tacit agreement between the regime and working class whereby the state provided security in return for political compliance.
 This book is the first critical assessment of the likelihood and implications of such a contract.

 The Ghost of the Executed Engineer: Technology and the Fall of the Soviet Union

 Through Graham, executed engineer Peter Palchinsky tells of Soviet technology and industry, the mistakes he condemned in his lifetime, the corruption and collapse he predicted, the ultimate price paid for silencing those who were not afraid to speak out.
 Palchinsky’s story is also the story of the Soviet Union’s industrial promise and failure.